 What makes it so special?

-The Highland Boundary Fault runs through Loch Lomond, making its southern end broad and shallow and surrounded by gentle hills, whereas the northern end is narrow and deep with rugged mountains.
-Consequently a wide variety of plants and wildlife live by the Loch.
-In particular it is home to the powan, a fish which occurs in only one other location in Scotland.
+- The Highland Boundary Fault runs through Loch Lomond, this geological fault line makes its southern end broad and shallow and surrounded by gentle hills, whereas the northern end is narrow and deep with rugged mountains.
+Consequently, a wide variety of plants and wildlife live by the Loch.
+In particular it is home to the powan, a fish which occurs in only one other location in Scotland!

-The banks and islands of the Loch have been home to some of Scotland’s best-known clans and families – for example the McGregors and Colquhouns (who fought a bloody battle in nearby Glen Fruin in 1603), the Buchanans, McFarlanes and Galbraiths.
+- Home to some of Scotland’s best-known clans and families – e.g. the McGregors and Colquhouns (who fought a bloody battle in nearby Glen Fruin in 1603), the Buchanans, McFarlanes and Galbraiths.

-On the west bank visit Luss (arguably Scotland’s most beautiful village) or Tarbet, where in the past the Vikings pulled their longships overland to attack the Loch.
-The Loch Lomond Shores visitor centre at the south end offers shops and restaurants, an aquarium, a paddle steamer, and the chance to hire canoes or bicycles.
+Loch Lomond Shores at the south end of the loch offers shops and restaurants, an aquarium, a paddle steamer, and the chance to hire canoes or bicycles.